snapshot-labs/snapshot-sidekick/README.md

 | ---------------- | ----------- | --------------------------------- |
 | `aws`            | Amazon S3   | `public/`                         |
 | `file` (default) | Local file  | `tmp/` (relative to project root) |

-You can additionally specify a sub directory by setting `VOTE_REPORT_SUBDIR` (By default, all votes report will be nested in the `votes` directory).

 ### Compiles and hot-reloads for development